What is group coverage health insurance?

 Employees are an organisation’s most valuable asset, and this is why securing their health is necessary.
 An ideal plan to secure your employee’s health is a group health policy.
 A group medical plan covers the members of a group, such as employees in an organisation.

 While companies across the globe attract talent through competitive pay, benefits and perquisites play a significant role in attracting and retaining employees.
-In a group medical health insurance policy, the risk is shared among the members of the group.
+In a group medical First Responder Health Insurance policy, the risk is shared among the members of the group.
 The premium for group policies also tends to be much lower when compared to individual policies as the policies are purchased in bulk.

 Why should a group insurance policy be offered to employees?